 - a.
 The primary considerations in responding to an aircraft mishap are to preserve life and protect property.
 The initial response focuses on rescue, evacuation, fire suppression, safety, elimination of explosive devices, security of the mishap area, and any other actions necessary to prevent loss of life or further property damage.
 Secondary response focuses on supporting the investigation efforts of the mishap squadron, Federal Aviation Administration (FAA), or National Transportation Safety Board (NTSB) where civil aircraft are involved.
-This PMP pertains to any mishap or emergency landing aboard and around MCAS Cherry Point, whether it involves MCAS Cherry Point, 2d MAW, FRCE, other military aircraft, commercial airlines, or general aviation aircraft. - b.
-This Order is for pre-mishap planning and is not intended to address every possible mishap situation nor is it intended to provide specific procedures.
+This PMP pertains to any aircraft or Unmanned Aerial System (UAS) mishap or emergency landing aboard and around MCAS Cherry Point involving MCAS Cherry Point, 2d MAW, FRCE, other military aircraft, commercial airlines, or general aviation. - b.
+This Order is designed for pre-mishap planning and is not intended to address every possible mishap situation nor is it intended to provide specific procedures.
 Each responding and supporting agency shall ensure their specific procedures comply with the guidelines of Chapter 4 of this Order.
 The Airfield Operations Duty Officer (AODO) will normally be responsible for initiating immediate mishap response procedures outlined in the AODO Mishap Procedures Binder.
 The Station Command Duty Officer (CDO) or the SES Desk Sergeant may initiate the response if first notified and then notify the AODO who shall be the primary point of contact until the Emergency Operations Center (EOC) is activated. - c.
 This Order applies to all MCAS personnel and agencies responding to an aircraft mishap and should be reviewed thoroughly when conducting training and developing detailed response procedures.
 Investigation responsibilities lie with the reporting custodian of a mishap aircraft.
 MCAS Cherry Point will respond with every available resource to ensure all immediate and follow-on support actions are completed. - d.
 All personnel who would normally be involved in the initial response or support to an aviation mishap, including Search and Rescue (SAR), Aircraft Rescue and Fire Fighting (ARFF), security, salvage, and investigation shall be thoroughly familiar with their roles and responsibilities outlined in Chapter 2 and delineated in the appendices to this Order.
 The Organizational Chart (Appendix A) lists agencies that may be involved in responding to or supporting an aircraft mishap.

-e.
-Any person having knowledge of an aircraft mishap shall immediately report such facts to MCAS Cherry Point Airfield Operations at (252) 466-2233.
+- e.
+Any person having knowledge of an aircraft mishap shall immediately report such facts to MCAS Cherry Point Airfield Operations at (252) 466-2233 or 4334. - f.
+For Class A aviation mishaps (especially mishaps involving the F-35B/C, Marine Corps Counterintelligence shall be integrated into the coordinated response.
+2d MAW G-2 shall be part of the initial notification process and is responsible for initiating counterintelligence requirements.